Nature

 Wildfires are getting more destructive over time due to many factors including climate change.
 Besides the devastating impact on lives and property, wildfires also release significant amount of carbon back into the atmosphere, thus speeding up climate change even further.
 The goal of this project is to automatically detect wildfires in their initial phase, so the authorities responsible for wildfires can take appropriate action while the fire is still small and easy to manage.
 This project does not have any opinion on determining the optimal action for each fire.

 This project uses machine learning based tools to identify potential smoke from wildfires using real-time images from cameras installed at vantage points, such as mountain tops and cell towers.
 The information about the automatically detected potential wildfires is displayed on the website in real-time for people to check and confirm whether they are real fires.
 For real fires, people may wish to inform local fire department.
 This system has successfully detected some fires before authorities were aware of them, but the system also generates some false notificatons.
 Therefore, it is useful to have people review the notificatons.
-This system monitors more than a hundred cameras continuously, and usually generates less than 10 notifications a day.
 Doing the same task without such a system would require a large number of people continuously staring at real-time images coming from the same cameras and maintain high vigilence throughout.
 That is the main impediment why these cameras are currently not used for detection, but only for verifying reported fires and for monitoring known fires.

 Wildfire Detection